joapolarbear/dpro/README.md

 **Note that, you must use the latest version of byteprofile to run this option.**

 ## Replay based on the traces
-Set arg `--option reproduce` to reproduce the traces for one worker.
+Set arg `--option replay` to replay the traces for one worker.
-Use `--path` to specify the path where the worker traces are stored, give `--del_queue` to include each partition and QueueType for communication traces.
+* Use `--path` to specify the path where the worker traces are stored.
+* Set `--del_queue` to include each partition and QueueType for communication traces.
+* Use `--step_num` to give the number of steps to replay.
+* Set `--pretty` to output necessary info.

 ## Update final traces
 Set arg `--option collect` to update the final traces.
 In the meanwhile, the average iteration time would be outputed. `--path` should be the root directory of a worker or a GPU.